allenai/satlas/DataValidationReport.md

 Below, Count shows the number of objects in the geospatial data products.

 This report may change as the data is improved over time.
-This version of the report is dated 16 August 2023.
+The current version is last modified 16 August 2023.

 ## Solar Farms